QuakeMigrate/QuakeMigrate/docs/tutorials/detect.rst

     onset_data = onset.calculate_onsets(data, log=False)

     # onset data is a numpy array of the P and S onsets
-    # to plot the Z-component of a single station
+    # to plot the Z-component of the first station
     fig, axs = plt.subplots(3, 1)

     raw_waveform = data.signal[0, 0, :]